MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 1. The client Java Spring web app uses the Azure AD B2C Spring Boot Starter client library for Java to sign in a user and obtain an ID token from Azure AD B2C.

-1. The ID token proves that the user has successfully authenticated with Azure AD B2C and allows the user to access protected routes.
+1. The ID token proves that the user is authenticated with Azure AD B2C and enables the user to access protected routes.

 The following diagram shows the topology of the app: